luci582/UnlockED/README.md

 - **Profile Management**: User profile with review history and points

 ### Getting Admin Access
-To access admin features during signup:
+To access admin features:

+**Option 1: Use Pre-created Admin Account**
+- Email: `admin@example.com`
+- Password: `admin123`

+**Option 2: Create New Admin Account**
 1. Register with any valid email and password
 2. Enter the admin key: `teamlockedin124`
 3. Your account will be granted admin privileges automatically

 ### Current Implementation
-The current version uses an in-memory authentication system for demonstration.
-In production, this integrates with PostgreSQL and Prisma for persistent user management.
+The application uses SQLite as the database with Prisma ORM for type-safe database operations.
+User authentication is handled via JWT tokens with bcrypt password hashing for security.

 ### Available Scripts